The difference between a covert and overt narcissist.

 If their main character trait is requires excessive attention, if they have the power and success to match, you could be dealing with a classic grandiose; especially if they are big on their looks and sexual conquests, you could be dealing with a somatic grandiose narcissist.
-If they have the homes, cars, following to match, you could be dealing with a very arrogant overt, grandiose, somatic narcissist, as they can afford to be outrageous with their arrogant behaviour, as they have people around them in support of their alter ego.
+If they have the homes, cars, and following to match, you could be dealing with a very arrogant overt, grandiose, somatic narcissist, as they can afford to be outrageous with their arrogant behaviour, as they have people around them in support of their alter ego.

-If their main character trait is requires excessive attention, but they have a high IQ’s and never understood physical appearance.
+If their main character trait is requires excessive attention, but they have a high IQs and never understand physical appearance.
 They could use their mind more to manipulate those around them.
 You could be dealing with a malignant as they have the intellect to manipulate people and find alternative ways of forging friendships; if they are shy and haven’t achieved much in life, a vulnerable, Covert Narcissist.

 “Them not telling you something is just the same as lying.”